mozilla-services/python-canonicaljson-rs/README.rst

 Publish wheels of all architectures on PyPi:

-1. Download artifacts from Github Actions run on tag v1.2.3.
+1. Download artifacts from Github Actions run on tag vX.Y.Z.
 On the bottom of the `Publish wheels` workflow summary page, download the `pypi_files.zip` and extract it locally.
 2. Run `twine check --strict pypi_files/*.whl`
 3. Publish on PyPi with `twine upload --skip-existing pypi_files/*.whl`